-Many factors play a role in determining success when it comes to the journey of IVF fertility treatment.
-One aspect often underestimated is the role of Body Mass Index (BMI).
+Many factors can influence the success of IVF treatment, and every fertility journey is unique.
+One factor often underestimated is Body Mass Index (BMI).

-We recognise the sensitivity surrounding this topic and aim to provide a comprehensive exploration of BMI without judgment, emphasising its impact on fertility outcomes in the treatment of IVF.
+We recognise the sensitivity surrounding this topic and aim to provide a comprehensive exploration of BMI without judgment, emphasising its impact on IVF treatment outcomes, so that you can make informed decisions with confidence.

 Understanding BMI